 Our current industrial and service-sector society has many lifelines: data networks, mobility, competitive industries and building infrastructure.
 The one thing these all have in common is the need for electricity – the key energy of our time.
 The more digitalisation and electrification progresses, the greater the need for secure, 24/7 supply.
 Our company faces the huge challenge of meeting the burgeoning demand for power while at the same time mitigating against climate change.
-RWE produces that much-needed electricity – clean, safe and affordable power.
+RWE produces that much-needed electricity – clean and safe.
 We are investing heavily in the expansion of renewables and storage technologies.
 With our flexible power plant fleet, we underpin the nation’s security of supply.
-Our goal is clear: to be carbon-neutral by 2040.

 The RWE Group is a world leader in renewables with a clear growth focus.
 RWE keeps its finger firmly on the pulse and is proactively driving change towards the age of renewables.
 Change is part of the history of RWE.
 It is also the prerequisite to future-proofing our company.
 RWE leverages innovation and investment as the basis for a carbon-neutral future.

-RWE Supply & Trading is the interface between RWE and energy markets around the world.
-A total of 1,600 employees from 50 different countries are engaged in the trade of electricity, gas, commodities and carbon emission certificates.
-With precise market analysis and a strong customer focus, they create innovative energy-supply solutions and risk-management concepts for industrial companies.
-The trading house also ensures commercial optimisation of RWE power plants and marketing renewable electricity.
-In addition, the separate legal entities of RWE gas storage companies also come under the umbrella of RWE Supply &Trading.
+RWE Supply & Trading is the interface between RWE and the energy markets around the world.
+Approximately 2,000 employees from over 70 different countries trade electricity, gas, commodities, and CO2 emission allowances.
+Accurate market analyses and a high degree of customer centricity enable them to create innovative energy supply solutions as well as risk management concepts for industrial operations.
+The trading entity also ensures the commercial optimisation of RWE’s power plant dispatch and markets electricity from RWE.